Linley Black

 At a glance

-- It’s even more important to make the most of your pensions and ISAs, as well as gifting allowances ahead of tax year-end.
+• It’s even more important to ensure that you can maximise the use of allowances and make the most of your pensions and ISAs, as well as gifting allowances.

 What is the Capital Gains Tax allowance?

-The Capital Gains Tax (CGT) allowance for the current tax year (2023/24) is now £6,000 – half what it was a year ago.
-So, if you’re planning to sell investments, or property, other than your main resident, you can keep £6,000 before you pay any CGT.
+The Capital Gains Tax (CGT) allowance for the current tax year (2024/25 is £3,000.
+So, if you’re planning to sell investments, or property, other than your main residence, you can keep £3,000 before you pay any CGT.

 The current rates for CGT are 10% for basic-rate taxpayers and 20% if you pay the higher or additional rate (18% and 28% if you sell any property that isn’t your main residence).